CBP Officer

 Your right, they NEVER downsize based on budget.
 If budget is an issue, they will cut back on overtime or equipment but NEVER removing employees.
 The only time there will be a downsize is if an entire agency or department gets disbanded.
 IF that happens, all the employees are first in line for the next available job in any federal government agency if they qualify for the position.

-Asked by Frenchie about 9 years ago
+Asked by Theod0re almost 10 years ago

 Since you've said it's hard to get fired, does that result in a lot of officers who you think, on merit alone, probably shouldn't still be employed but are?

-Asked by Laura about 9 years ago
+Asked by Laura over 9 years ago

 On merit alone, I wouldn't fire anyone.
 Believe it or not, Its extremely difficult to catch drugs without someone else's help, especially as a newer officer.
 Some officer's go a full year without catching anything.
 The cartel's are getting very creative now a days.